opensearch-project/sql/docs/experiment/ppl/general/datatypes.rst

 Query Struct Data Types
 =======================

-In PPL, the Struct Data Types corresponding to the `Object field type in Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/object.html>`_.
+In PPL, the Struct Data Types corresponding to the `Object field type in OpenSearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/object.html>`_.
 The "." is used as the path selector when access the inner attribute of the struct data.

 Example: People
 ---------------